 "Seven months into the Yoga Maya Lifestyle Submersion teacher training, I continue to be impressed by the depth and breadth of Trevor’s knowledge.
 His many years of study of not only the physical aspect of yoga, asana, and of anatomy, but also the spiritual traditions and yoga lifestyle have prepared him very well to guide his students to greater understanding.
 What we are learning and practicing is helping me to deepen my practice and offers an opportunity to grow spiritually" – Margo C.

-This program will be held at Schoolcraft College department of continuing education for the 2019-2020 school year.
+This program will be held at Schoolcraft College department of continuing education for the 2021-2022 school year*.
 The goal of this program is to transform your life through submerging in yoga practices, in a community of practitioners.
 This program has a strong emphasis on uniting the ancient yogic anatomical sciences of subtle energy awareness, with modern western knowledge of musculoskeletal anatomy.
-Yoga as a full mind body soul system with meditation as the spiritual heart of the tradition is shared in this 200 hour course.
+Yoga as a full mind-body-soul system with meditation as the spiritual heart of the tradition is shared in this 200 hour course.

 WHAT PARTICIPANTS WILL EMERGE WITH

-This program is designed to be a learning-journey aiding students in deepening their experience of Yoga as a physical practice and lifestyle.
+This program is designed to be a learning-journey aiding students in deepening their experience of Yoga as a physical practice and lifestyle, with meditation as the heart of the traditional Yoga system.
 This course focuses heavily on yoga as an inner journey of personal transformation.
 Participants of the program will learn yogic life skills, practices, and a holistic worldview that can weave into any current lifestyle.
 For students who feel ready to teach publicly upon completing this course, you will be able to register with Yoga Alliance and legally insure yourself as a 200 Hour Yoga Teacher.

 MINIMUM OVERALL CONTENT HOURS